Topchubashov Center

-Topchubashov Center (Topçubaşov Mərkəzi) is a Baku-based think tank that focuses on international relations and security.
+The Topchubashov Center (Topçubaşov Mərkəzi) is a Baku-based think tank that focuses on international relations and security.

 History

 The Topchubashov Center was established in April 2018 by the same team that operated Politicon, an online platform for authors writing about politics and governance.
 Rusif Huseynov (director) and Murad Muradov (deputy director) are the center's co-founders.
 It operates within the framework of the Regional Studies Public Union in Baku.

 Activity

 The activity of the Topchubashov Center is based on the results of various research programs.
 International and domestic politics, geopolitics, security, state policy, and the economics of the South Caucasus, the Middle East, Eastern Europe, and Eurasia are all studied by the research program.
 One of the center's key missions is to keep the world media informed about developments in Azerbaijan, the political process, and the situation in Karabakh.
 The center's articles have also been published in the Western media.
 The Topchubashov Center has hosted conferences, held competitions, and contributed to the publication of books during its existence.
 Furthermore, the center serves as a consultant to a number of media companies and organizations.
 Macedonian, Serbian, and Bosniak journalists were invited to the territories recaptured by Azerbaijan in Karabakh following the 2020 war on the center's initiative.

 The center contains a number of media outlets; the online outlets of Topchubashov Center, Politicon, and Şərqə baxış are among them.
 Press coverage of political, economic, and historical issues, and also various analytical materials and reports, are the main activities of these outlets.